Overview

 About the role

-This is a full time (35 hours per week), and you will be offered a fixed term contract for 4 years from start date.
+This is a full time (35 hours per week), and you will be offered on a fixed term contract for 24 months.

 Research staff at King’s are entitled to at least 10 days per year (pro-rata) for professional development.
 This entitlement, from the Concordat to Support the Career Development of Researchers, applies to Postdocs, Research Assistants, Research and Teaching Technicians, Teaching Fellows and AEP equivalent up to and including grade 7.
 Visit the Centre for Research Staff Development for more information.